 When the Prospect is sent to Salesforce from your EMEA Business Unit, use your Process Builder that updates the ‘Region’ field with EMEA based on your Prospect Country Value.
 The next time the prospect syncs, their Region will be ‘EMEA’ and will therefore be free to sync to and from the Business Unit.

 First Business Unit

 The first Business Unit created is important – especially if you are already using Pardot and migrating to Business Units.
 It’s important because you can’t migrate activities, automations, settings, templates etc. The first Business Unit you create will take on the current state of the Pardot Instance.
 Any other additional Business Units set up will be like brand new Pardot instances.

 Each Business Unit can have its own set of users who can only access a single Business Unit.

 If you need a user to access all Business Units; when creating new users, you can set them up to have access to all Business Units.
 These users within Pardot will see the Business Unit switcher, here they can easily switch between all Business Units.

 Each Business Unit can have its own Email Sender Domain, or if this needs to be the same across all Business Units it can be.

 Tracker domains on the other hand, will need to be different across Business Units, and currently you can only create one per Business Unit.
 Examples (www1.domain.com, www2.domain.com or APAC.domain.com, EMEA.domain.com).

-If you are thinking about Business Units, you should also think about enabling Campaign alignment (link this to 3 reasons why).
+If you are thinking about Business Units, you should also think about enabling Campaign alignment.

 If you use Campaigns in Salesforce and you have this enabled Campaign alignment, you can restrict what Campaigns automatically get created in the Business Unit by using Campaign Record Types.